 Drip’s visual editor leaves a bit to be desired when compared to other email marketing tools in this list.
 Unlike most other campaign builders that work based on blocks, emails in Drip are divided into the header, message, and footer, without a whole lot of room to customize in between.

 One thing that I do like about Drip is their visual workflow display:

-Feature for feature, Drip may not measure up as an alternative to Klaviyo.
-However, if you just need some basic things and don’t mind integrating third parties for the rest, it might work for you.
+However, if you just need some basic things and don’t mind integrating (and paying extra for) third parties for the rest, it might work for you.

 Drip’s pricing is based on the number of subscribers you have.
 It seems like the plan and features don’t vary between plans, and it’s purely based on the subscriber count.

-The Basic plan covers you for up to 2500 subscribers for $49.
-The Pro plan covers you up to 5000, and anything more than that can be calculated for monthly cost via a site calculator.
+The Basic plan covers up to 2500 subscribers for $39, and anything more than that can be calculated for monthly cost via a site calculator.